matt-writes-code/investment-banking/src/md/organisations.md

 **International Capital Market Association** | ICMA is a self-regulated organisation that focuses on European debt securities markets.

+**Global Master Repurchase Agreement** | GMCA is a principal master agreement published by the ICMA to facilitate cross-border repos globally.
+It also covers domestic repos.

 **International Swaps and Derivatives Association** | ISDA is a standardised master agreement between parties that enter into OTC derivatives, typically between a dealer and a counterparty.

 **Loan Market Association** | The LMA is a London based organisation that assist the development of the secondary market in Europe.